BartlomiejIT/Top-Fashion-Insta-Influencers-Campaign-SQL-Power-BI-Excel/README.md

 ## Technologies used in the project

-- Excel: For initial data review and cleaning.
+- Excel: initial data review and cleaning.
-- PostgreSQL: For more advanced data cleaning, testing and analysis.
+- PostgreSQL: more advanced data cleaning, testing and analysis.
-- Power BI: For data visualization and creating an interactive dashboard.
+- Power BI: data visualization and creating an interactive dashboard.
-- Jupyter Notebook: For creating interactive project documentation.
+- Jupyter Notebook: creating interactive project documentation.

 ## Results